Stephen Fry: Views on religion

-He has praised Anglican priest Michael Coren's book The Rebel Christ, saying: "Integrity, wit and passion.
+Fry has praised Anglican priest Michael Coren's book The Rebel Christ, saying: "Integrity, wit and passion.
 A fine advocate for the best of Christian thought and a faith that encompasses the human as well as the divine."

 Ventures

 Narration

 Fry is known for his extensive voice-over work; he read all seven of the Harry Potter novels for the UK audiobook recordings, narrated Paddington Bear audiobooks, narrated the video game series LittleBigPlanet and Birds of Steel, narrated an animated series of explanations of the laws of cricket and narrated a series of animations about humanism for Humanists UK.